FACTBOX-Activists and politicians mourn John Lewis' death

+(Updates with details about U.S. flags at half-staff, statements from Trump, Kemp)

-July 18 (Reuters) - Politicians and activists voiced an outpouring of grief and appreciation for U.S. Representative John Lewis, who died on Friday of pancreatic cancer at age 80.
+July 18 (Reuters) - U.S. flags were flown at half-staff on Saturday at the White House, federal properties and several states as politicians and activists voiced an outpouring of grief and appreciation for civil rights career of U.S. Representative John Lewis, who died on Friday of pancreatic cancer at age 80.

 Here are some of their quotes: